Eating Disorders: How To Get Help

 Orthorexia

 Orthorexia refers to an obsession with healthy eating or food purity.
 While orthorexia is not a formal diagnosis at this time, it can be emotionally and physically destructive.
 A person with orthorexia may restrict food types or food groups to pursue healthy eating to the extent that they become malnourished and require medical attention.
-Healthy eating meets people's nutritional needs, whereas orthorexia is rigid, fear-based, and restrictive.
+Healthy eating meets people's nutritional needs, whereas orthorexia is rigid, fear-based, and restrictive food intake disorder.
 Orthorexia-related behaviors may present in those with other diagnosed or diagnosable eating disorders.
-For example, although this is not an eating disorder symptom seen in everyone diagnosed with anorexia nervosa, people with anorexia, in particular, may become obsessed with healthy eating to the point that they feel as though few foods are safe or clean enough to eat.
+For example, although this is not an eating disorder symptom seen in everyone diagnosed with anorexia nervosa, people with anorexia, in particular, may become obsessed with healthy eating habits to the point that they feel as though few foods are safe or clean enough to eat.

 Do I have an eating disorder?